-- Obviously, you are reading the introduction (Section 1) ... - Section 2 contains an intuitive approach of our formalism - Section 3 gives some preliminary notations and definitions - Section 4 defines the fundamental notion of testing contexts

-- Section 5 explains how testing contexts can be refined in order to produce "practicable" testing contexts - Section 6 specializes to the case of algebraic specifications - Section 7 shows our basic examples of testing strategies - Section 8 explains how the problem of deciding success/failure of a test set is solved when the specification and the program are designed for testability - Section 9 gives some hints on how to test less testable programs - Section 10 recapitulates the main ideas of our theory.
+- Section 2 contains an intuitive approach of our formalism - Section 3 gives some preliminary notations and definitions - Section 4 defines the fundamental notion of testing contexts - Section 5 explains how testing contexts can be refined in order to produce "practicable" testing contexts - Section 6 specializes to the case of algebraic specifications - Section 7 shows our basic examples of testing strategies - Section 8 explains how the problem of deciding success/failure of a test set is solved when the specification and the program are designed for testability - Section 9 gives some hints on how to test less testable programs

-2 Intuitive Approach
+2 Intuitive approach

-We introduce the important idea (already sketched in [BCFG 86]) that a test data set (i.e. a set of elementary tests) cannot be considered (or evaluated, or accepted, etc.) independently of:
+We introduce the important idea (already sketched in [BCFG86]) that a test data set (i.e. a set of elementary tests) cannot be considered (or evaluated, or accepted, etc.) independently of: